lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 Libreoffice Writer is a word processing application that is the default on Lubuntu.

 Features:
- - no ribbon
+ - No ribbon
- - one button pdf export
+ - One button pdf export
- - many file formats to output
+ - Many file formats to output
- - spellcheck
+ - Spellcheck
- - wordcount
+ - Wordcount

 Version
 -------